aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 ### Naming scheme alternatives

-A good naming scheme for marking experimental APIs should:
+A good naming scheme for marking API previews should:

-1. Express the experimental nature.
+1. Express the non-final nature.
-2. Allow expressing order between experimental versions of the same API, e.g `grantWritePreV2` is newer than `grantWritePreV1`.
+2. Allow expressing order between preview versions of the same API, e.g `grantWritePre2` is newer than `grantWritePre1`.

 #### Prefix vs. Suffix

 For the sake of clarity, assume we want to add a `grantWrite` method ot the `Bucket` type:

-**Advantages of adding the experimental addition as a prefix:**
+**Prefix advantages:**

-1. Might be more clear that the API is experimental.
-All experimental APIs are grouped together in autocomplete.
+1. Might be more clear that the API is in preview.
+All preview APIs are grouped together in autocomplete suggestions.
-2. When the final API is added, the autocomplete experience will be less confusing. `grantWrite` will be visually separated than `preV1GrantWrite` and `preV2GrantWrite`.
+2. When the final API is added, the autocomplete experience will be less confusing. `grantWrite` will be visually separated than `pre1GrantWrite` and `pre2GrantWrite`.

-**Advantages of adding the experimental addition as a suffix:**
+**Suffix advantages:**

 1. Discoverability.
 When using the `Bucket` type in code, a user looking for a way to "grant" permission on the `Bucket`, is likely to type "grant" in the